m-jahn/europe-by-numbers/20191120/post_directlabels.md

 ([link](http://directlabels.r-forge.r-project.org)).
 The idea behind this package is to provide functions for labeling points, lines or other objects in a variety of plots, not only scatterplots.
-It is a well-made and comprehensive package with many options for customization, but it’s not the right tool for our problem: It builds heavily on the idea of grouping variables and will **only place one label per group, not per point**.
+It is a well-made and comprehensive package with many options for customization, but it's not the right tool for our problem: It builds heavily on the idea of grouping variables and will **only place one label per group, not per point**.